php-fig/fig-standards/proposed/http.md

      *
      * @param string $header Header name.
      *
-     * @return HeaderValuesInterface|null Returns the header values or or null
+     * @return HeaderFieldValuesInterface|null Returns the header values or or
-     *                                    if not set.
+     *                                         null if not set.
      */
     public function getHeader($header);